 What is your favorite part of your day?

 After high school, I had ambitions to become a cartoonist, but after being accepted into biomedical engineering on a scholarship, I decided to pursue engineering.
-I enjoyed my studies but felt that I wanted to be able to put the devices I was building into people, which led me to pursue a MD-PhD program.
+I enjoyed my studies but felt that I wanted to be able to put the devices I was building into people, which led me to pursue an MD-PhD program.
 I had always thought that I would end up practicing dermatology or dermatology surgery, but when a friend of mine suggested plastic surgery, I was compelled.
-After completing a big toe transfer, in which the great toe was transplanted to become a thumb, I knew I wanted to go into plastics.
-Plastics is more than just tummy tucks and breast implants; it is a very broad field, ranging from head to toe, for all ages.
+After completing a significant toe transfer, in which the great toe was transplanted to become a thumb, I knew I wanted to go into plastics.
+Plastics are more than just tummy tucks and breast implants; it is a vast field, ranging from head to toe, for all ages.
 I further studied to become specialized in pediatrics because these cases involved more delicate surgeries and had large impacts on kids’ lives.

 Do you have any words of wisdom for children who want to follow in your footsteps?

 Love what you do.
 People tend to think that doctors make a lot of money, but this is not why you should pursue this career.
 Think about what makes you happy and what your skills are.
 The journey into medicine is long - it took me 21 years, so be sure it is something you want to do.
 Also, I suggest going out into the world and experiencing life.
-Between my 3rd and 4th year of medical school, I traveled internationally to do global work in places like India, Israel, Guatemala and Tanzania, and I was excited how the medical team came together to take care of patients despite all of their differences.
+Between my 3rd and 4th year of medical school, I traveled internationally to do global work in places like India, Israel, Guatemala, and Tanzania, and I was excited how the medical team came together to take care of patients despite all of their differences.

 Any words of advice for caregivers of children with craniofacial disorders?

 Don’t treat your kid as if they are different or as if something is wrong with them.
 Treat them like you would treat their brother or sister or any other child.
-It is important for kids to grow in healthy, strong support systems, because it helps them to improve their own self-esteem and how they view themselves; kids pick up on the subtle differences in behavior.
+It is important for kids to grow in healthy, strong support systems, because it helps them to improve their self-esteem and how they view themselves; kids pick up on the subtle differences in behavior.